 This Thursday is going to be a little nicer to us than last week, bringing us a six game evening slate of games.
 There are a handful of lefties starting in these games, and as you’ll see from my picks, some definite platoon advantages for you to take advantage of.
 I also loved the way Alex Cobb looked in his first start of the DL, and I love corn on the cob.
 I think I love baseball more though, so I’ll be especially rooting for the Alex variety of the Cobb to be the better one tonight.

 New to DraftKings?
 Scared of feeling like a small fish in a big pond?
-Well reserve your spot in the 25 Team Razzball Exclusive League set to run Monday May 30th to wet your DK whistle.
+Well reserve your spot in the 25 Team Razzball Exclusive League set to run Monday September 12th to wet your DK whistle.
 Just remember to sign up through us before you do.
-It’s how we know you care!
-If you still feel helpless and lonely, be sure to subscribe to the DFSBot for your daily baseball plays.Please, blog, may I have some more?
+Wanna know what the best part is about signing up with us?
+The free subscription for the rest of the season to ourDFSBot, that’s what!
+For details on the how to, please visit our Razzball Subscriptions page.Please, blog, may I have some more?